MadalinaPatrichi/uob-cloud-computing/README.md

 This repository contains lecture material, an example app, and various tutorials related to the University of Bristol cloud native computing module.

+The written content backing the lectures can be found at https://madalinapatrichi.github.io/uob-cloud-computing/.

 See the wiki [here](https://github.com/MadalinaPatrichi/uob-cloud-computing/wiki) for more information.

 ## Project directories